 - Select Link Your Alexa Device, then follow the on-screen instructions to select which of your devices you'd like to link.

-- Select Link Devices to confirm that you want to link your selected devices.
+- Confirm that you want to link your selected devices.

 - You can view and manage your linked devices from the Alexa app at any time.